DecNefSimulator: A Modular, Interpretable Framework for Decoded Neurofeedback Simulation Using Generative Models: Discussion

-From a practical standpoint, our framework allows experimenters to verify whether a DecNef protocol truly induces the intended cognitive state or merely generates positive feedback via spurious mechanisms.
-This overcomes a fundamental limitation of empirical DecNef, where the true cognitive state during induction remains hidden.
-By replacing the human participant with a latent variable generative model, our simulation provides full observability and interpretability.
-Although our experimental demonstration uses images as substitutes for fMRI data, the approach is directly applicable to other modalities, including synthetic fMRI, at the cost of interpretability but without losing direct access to internal representations.\\
+Once the latent representation has been learned, the simulation proceeds entirely within latent space and no longer requires additional external data.
+Consequently, the framework can be used for other neuroimaging modalities, such as EEG or MEG, provided that suitable generative models and feedback mechanisms are available for the characteristics of the data.
+In our experimental demonstration, image-based simulations facilitate semantic interpretation, whereas synthetic fMRI simulations provide greater realism for DecNef applications.

-Our computational experiments illustrate several key capabilities.
-The update rule $\mathcal{L}$, encoding participant behavior, can be easily adapted to reflect different personality traits or cognitive strategies.
-For example, we modeled a ``cautious'' participant reverting to previous states after negative feedback, but alternative formulations can represent more exploratory or directional learning.
-The parameters $\lambda$ and $\gamma$ respectively control confidence and attention, allowing manipulation of learning and behavioural adaptation.
-As shown in our binary classifier comparison, the framework also exposes potential design flaws; for instance, how poor alternative class choices can impede learning by shaping the reward landscape.\\
+Our computational experiments illustrate several key capabilities of the framework.
+The update rule $\mathcal{L}$, encoding participant behavior, can be easily adapted to represent different cognitive strategies.
+For example, we modeled a ``cautious'' participant who reverts to previous states following negative feedback, but alternative formulations could capture more exploratory or directional behavior.
+The parameters $\lambda$ and $\gamma$ respectively control confidence and attention to the feedback signal, allowing systematic investigation of their influence on learning dynamics.
+As shown in our binary classifier comparisons, the framework also exposes potential design flaws; for instance, how poor alternative class choices can impede learning by shaping the reward landscape.

 These simulations highlight subtle yet critical aspects of DecNef learning.
-Trajectories starting from regions of already high feedback exhibit little motivation to change, while those in low-feedback areas maximize the reward without necessarily moving toward the target state.
-Thus, increasing feedback does not always correspond to achieving the desired cognitive pattern.
-Modifying the alternative class (e.g., ``Dress'' instead of ``Trouser'') dramatically alters the feedback topology and learning dynamics, underscoring how classifier construction critically shapes participant behavior.
-Such findings suggest that some subjects labeled as ``non-learners'' may, in fact, be constrained by suboptimal experimental design rather than inherent inability.\\
+Trajectories starting in high-reward regions remain locally constrained, whereas trajectories beginning in low-reward regions often maximize feedback without converging toward the target state.
+Moreover, changing the alternative class dramatically alters the feedback topology and learning dynamics, underscoring how classifier construction critically shapes participant behavior.
+Such findings suggest that some subjects labeled as ``non-learners'' may, in fact, be constrained by suboptimal experimental design and alternative class choice rather than inherent inability.